 Search is splitting in two.
 One half still lives in Google.
-The other half now lives inside AI chatbots.
+The other half now lives inside AI chatbots — GPT, Gemini, Claude, Grok, Perplexity.
 The second half has no tools.
 We're building them.

 For twenty years, the path from buyer to product ran through one place: ten blue links on a Google results page.
 That era is ending.
 AI referral traffic to retail and e-commerce sites grew 527% year over year in early 2025, according to Salesforce data.
 ChatGPT alone processes roughly 50 million shopping-related queries every single day.
 Consumers no longer type a keyword and scroll through ads.
 They ask an AI a question and get one answer.